 Pick-ups are not generally covered under car insurance so you will need a specific van insurance policy.

 Just like car insurance, it can prove worthwhile to follow a few tips and tricks to lower your van insurance policy.
-If you’d like to see if you can save a few pennies, then take a look at the below.
+If you’d like to see if you can get cheap van insurance and save a few pennies, then take a look at the below.

 The first thing to do if you want to lower your premium is to shop around for the best price.
-Don’t fall in to the auto-renewal trap and use a comparison tool like the one provided by Quotezone, by following this link.
+Don’t fall into the auto-renewal trap, instead use an online van insurance comparison site that will compare van insurance like the one that we've embedded above.

 If you can afford to, pay for your van insurance annually.
 This will mean that you don’t have to set up a direct debit and pay for the additional charges that this invariably entails.

 Pay For What You Need